mmgen/mmgen-node-tools/README.md

 ## Test:

-*NOTE: the tests require that the MMGen and MMGen Node Tools repositories be located in the same directory.*
+*NOTE: the tests require that the MMGen Wallet and MMGen Node Tools repositories be located in the same directory.*

 Initialize the test framework (must be run at least once after cloning, and